DataDog/documentation/content/agent/agent_checks.md

 ### Sending service checks

-Your custom check can also report the status of a service by calling the `self.service_check(...)` method.
+Your custom Agent check can also report the status of a service by calling the `self.service_check(...)` method.

 The service_check method accepts the following arguments: